As you stock up on firewood for chilly winter days, do you pay much attention to where the wood comes from?

 "Some of these things are literally too small to see and others are just incredibly clever," says Greenwood, pointing out how spotted lanternflies are well camouflaged as they climb aboard lumber to hitchhike their way into other states.
 "There's no realistic way to visually inspect or know that your firewood is safe to move."

 And don't think burning all the wood in the campfire will prevent the spread of insects or fungi.

-“Even a small chip of bark containing invasive insect larvae can fall unnoticed to the ground,” says Johnson.
-“A sudden rainstorm can wash fungus spores off wood or out of your pickup, so the danger is very real.”
+"Even a small chip of bark containing invasive insect larvae can fall unnoticed to the ground," says James Johnson of the Georgia Forestry Commission.
+"A sudden rainstorm can wash fungus spores off wood or out of your pickup, so the danger is very real."